Kandi Golf Cart Reviews: Are They Any Good? (2026)

 2. Kandi serves niches the Big 3 mostly ignore

-The Collapsible Mini is the best example.
+The legacy Collapsible Mini is the best example.
 Club Car, EZGO, and Yamaha do not really have an answer for a foldable mini-cart buyer.
-Kandi also does well with buyers who want a budget beach, campground, or second-home cart.
-See our best beach golf carts guide and farm and ranch golf carts guide for where these use cases actually matter.
+The current Element and 4Pro also appeal to buyers who want a beach, campground, second-home, or property cart.
+See our best beach golf carts guide and farm and ranch golf carts guide for where these use cases matter.

 3. The feature-per-dollar equation is hard to ignore